Child Support Enforcement Unit

 The Absent Parent Refuses to Pay, Can Anything Be Done?

-If an absent parent is located and refuses to pay, the State's Attorney's Office can pursue certain legal remedies, including:
+If an absent parent is located and refuses to pay, the State's Attorney's Office in conjunction with the Department of Healthcare and Family Services can pursue certain legal remedies, including:

 - Income withholding